leighmacdonald/mika/docs/STORE_REDIS.md

 **Users**

-Users are mostly referred to by their unique passkey and not their user_id as we do not care about any user information, just they they are allowed to participate in our swarms
+Users are mostly referred to by their unique passkey and not their user_id as we do not care about any user information, just that they are allowed to participate in our swarms

 [HASH] "t:user:$passkey"